GSA/cio.gov-redo/_posts/2020-04-28-connecting-americans-to-coronavirus-information-online.md

 ---
 layout: post
 title: Connecting Americans to Coronavirus Information Online
 excerpt: This proclamation was first posted on White House.gov on April 15th, 2020.
-While there is no shortage of coronavirus content on the internet, the American people need access to the most up-to-date public health guidance and most relevant information on Coronavirus Disease 2019 (COVID-19) testing facilities in their communities.
+While there is no shortage of coronavirus content on the internet, the American people need access to the most up-to-date public health guidance and most relevant information on Coronavirus Disease 2019 (COVID-19).
 date: April 20, 2020
 display-date: 20 April 2020
 author: CIO Council Support